Digital-Shane/title-tidy/README.md

 ## How to Use It

-The tool provides four main commands, each designed for different scenarios.
+The tool provides five main commands: four for renaming different types of media, and one for undoing recent changes.
 Run it in the directory containing your media files, and you'll see a preview of all proposed changes.
 Nothing gets renamed until you confirm.

 ### Basic Usage